 Under our standard battery test, a constant output of music peaking at 75dB(SPL) until battery depletion, the Klipsch T5 II ANC lasts 3 hours, 20 minutes with ANC on.
 This is notably less playtime than competing ANC wireless earbuds supply, but the case supplies an additional 15 to 21 hours of battery life, depending on whether you’ve activated ANC.
 That battery life is a real mark against the T5 II ANC at this price.

 Does the Klipsch T5 II True Wireless ANC have good noise cancelling?

 Noise cancellation and isolation performance sit well above average with the T5 II ANC.
 For the most part, I find isolation does its job so well that I scarcely need to turn on the noise cancelling, even on the bus.
-When set to high, ANC reduces sub-bass noise handily and then decently through the mids and up to 1kHz.
+When set to high, ANC reduces low frequency noise handily and then decently through the mids and up to 1kHz.
 The ANC seems most useful below 100Hz, if uneven in application.

 Klipsch provides a slider in the Klipsch Connect app, allowing users to adjust the noise cancelling intensity.
 The slider also adjusts transparency mode for when you want to remain aware of street sounds.
 Good isolation and ANC mean you can keep your volume at a reasonable level to save your hearing, and the T5 II ANC does it well.

 How does the Klipsch T5 II True Wireless ANC sound?

 The Klipsch T5 II ANC’s frequency response boosts bass notes a bit more than what our house curve posits as the platonic ideal but remains consumer-friendly.